Having a Vasectomy: Before, During, and After the Procedure

 - Wear an athletic supporter or snug cotton briefs for support.

-- Take medicines with acetaminophen to relieve any discomfort.
-Don't use aspirin, ibuprofen, or naproxen.
+- Take medicines with acetaminophen to ease any mild pain.
+Don't use aspirin.

 - Wait 48 hours before bathing.

-- Avoid heavy lifting or exercise for 7 days.
+- Don't do any heavy lifting or exercise for 7 days.

-- Ask your doctor how long to wait before having sex again.
+- Ask your healthcare provider how long to wait before having sex again.
 Remember: You must use another form of birth control until you're completely sterile.

 When to get medical care

-Call your doctor if you notice any of the following after surgery:
+Call your healthcare provider if you notice any of the following after surgery:

-- Increasing pain or swelling in your scrotum
+- More pain or swelling in your scrotum

 - A large black-and-blue area, or a growing lump

-- Increasing redness or drainage of the incision
+- More redness or drainage at the incision

 - Trouble urinating